cjdjpj/weedomics/exploratory_analysis.md

 We get an r-value of $0.1175$ and a p-value of $0.01$, showing a statistically significant positive correlation between geographical distance and $F_{st}$ and supporting isolation by distance.

+#### Mantel test across windows
+Instead of just conducting a mantel test using genome-wide mean $F_{st}$, we can conduct a mantel test for each window individually.
+This allows us to isolate windows that don't follow isolation by distance, which may indicate sites of notable resistance genes or other interesting things.
+> compute mantel statistic across windows using `mantel_t_windows.py`

+A p-value threshold for non-significantly correlated windows can be empirically determined by taking the top 5% of p-values for a two tailed mantel test.
+Then, these sites can be subject to a functional analysis.

 #### Linear regression
 Another way to detect correlations between $F_{st}$ and geographical distance is to collapse the $n \times n$ matrix into a 1D array of pairwise distances to conduct a simple linear regression analysis.
+There are problems with using a linear regression here, since observations are not independent, but it may still be useful and by flattening the matrix we reduce redundancy.
-This flattened collection would remove redundancy (symmetric pairs - AxB is the same as BxA) and be of length $\frac{n \times (n-1)}{2}$
+This flattened array removes symmetric pairs (AxB is the same as BxA) and be of length $\frac{n \times (n-1)}{2}$

 This allows us to isolate specific pairs of pools that support/do not support isolation by distance.
 > visualize using `plot_fst_vs_dist.py`

 <img src="figures/linreg.png" alt="linreg" width="700px"/>

-Using a linear regression, we reinforce our result from the mantel test - getting a statistically significant positive correlation between $F_{st}$ and geographical distance.
+Using a linear regression, we reinforce our result from the mantel test - supporting isolation by distance.

 However, we also see some sort of structural separation, a very clear upper cluster with higher $F_{st}$ than the rest of the pools and a less well defined middle cluster.
 Most of the pool pairs are in the bottom cluster.